Why Coding Assessments are an Essential Hiring Tool

 Up to date - Existing platforms are kept up to date, so you won’t need to periodically re-work your challenges.

-Industry standard and scoped correctly - Finally, and potentially most importantly, these tests have been worked and re-worked over and over to ensure they are spot on.
+Industry standard and scoped correctly - Finally, and potentially most importantly, these tests have been worked and reworked over and over to ensure they are unambiguous and contain the right level of detailed instructions.
 They have been created by developers, for developers, and won’t throw anyone off when they receive them.
 An in-house challenge may be too long, too short, too difficult, or too easy.
-These challenges are in the goldilocks zone.

 Next, you’ll need to consider which platform to use.
 There are, of course, a variety of platforms to choose from.
 We would naturally recommendGeektastic, though there are other popular platforms such as HackerRank.
-That said, have a read ofour article on why we think we are a better alternative to HackerRank.
+That said, please read our article on why we think we are a better alternative to HackerRank.

 How to read technical online assessments for coders?